vfurkana/CaseN26/Readme.md

 - Testing: JUnit, Mockito, Truth
 - MPAndroidChart.

-#### Building instructions
-No specific instructions.
-Apk is on top level directory of the project.

 #### Area of improvement
 Navigation between the dynamic features are handled poorly with reflection.
 Better solutions should be applied.